SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-java.html.md

     [INFO] --- exec-maven-plugin:1.6.0:java (default-cli) @ hello-mqtt-java ---
     Received operation 510,123456789

-After starting application you should see new device in the Cumulocity application in the device list.
+After starting the application you should see a new device in the Cumulocity application in the device list.
 Additionally if there will be a new operation created for this device, (for example ``c8y_Restart``) information about it will be printed to the console.

 ## Improve the agent